Sirvix001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this describes what each script is for:
+to describe what each script does